ibexa/documentation-user/docs/shop_administration/cockpit.md

 2\.
 Last search terms

-The latest 50 search terms ordered by date.
+Lists the latest 50 search terms ordered by date.

 3\.
 Most searched terms with less hits

-This table shows search terms which did not lead to a result and the number of times they were searched for.
+Shows search terms that did not lead to a result and the number of times they were searched for.